To Heart 2: Gameplay

 At the end of each school day, the player will be given the option to navigate to various locations within the game's setting.
 Each choosable location is accompanied by an image of a heroine in order to allow the choices to be easier to make.
 Throughout gameplay, the player is given multiple options to choose from.
 Text progression pauses at these points, and depending on the choices that the player makes, the affection rate of the heroine associated with the event will either increase, decrease, or remain the same.
 This mechanism determines which direction of the plot the player will progress into, but influences the story only during Konomi's and Karin's plot lines.

-In the PlayStation 2 version, there are nine plot lines that the player will have the chance to experience, one for each of the heroines in the story except Sango and Ruri, who share the same plot line.
+In the PlayStation 2 version, there are nine plotlines that the player will have the chance to experience, one for each of the heroines in the story except Sango and Ruri, who share the same plotline.
 This is expanded to ten plot lines in the Windows and PlayStation Portable versions with the addition of Sasara's scenario, and further expanded to eleven scenarios in the PlayStation 3 version with the addition of Mio's scenario.
-In order to view all of the plot lines, the player will have to replay the game multiple times and make different decisions to progress the plot in alternate directions.
+In order to view all of the plotlines, the player will have to replay the game multiple times and make different decisions to progress the plot in alternate directions.
 In all versions, the game also contains a bad ending in which the player is unable to pursue the other scenarios.
 This ending serves as the basis of the Another Days scenario in To Heart 2 Another Days, which allows the player to pursue an additional seven heroines.